Grayda/boy-and-watch/README.md

 And case variation can be set to any one of these:

-`gb`, `gbp`, `gbl`, `gbc`, `gba`, `gba-sp`, `gbm`
+`gb`, `gbp`, `gbl`, `gbc`, `gba`, `gba-sp`, `gbm`, `vb`

 Note that some variants, like `ripcurl` and `pokemon` don't contain the decals due to copyright.
 Also, some combinations may not look as intended, and that's usually because the actual design it's modelled after doesn't exist for that combination (e.g. Ozzie!
 Ozzie!
-Ozzie! was for Game Boy Color only, and never existed on the DMG-01)
+Ozzie! was for Game Boy Color only, and never existed on the DMG-01).
+Also `vb` has no customization options yet, and `gbm` is still a work in progress

 ## watch-advance